vic-ma/howtodismantle.github.io/_posts/2024-02-13-Dismantle-the-smart.click-button-How-to-build-an-order-and-alert-system-with-a-narrowband-IoT-button.md

 ![image](/assets/2024-02-13/030.jpeg)

-In our sample we use a free public MQTT broker.
-In a real life environment you better set up your own MQTT broker.
+For our example, we use a free, public MQTT broker.
+In a real-world environment, you would set up your own MQTT broker.

-Here's a sample message that's sent out from the button.
-We don't use any content from the JSon.
-We will only use the fact that a message arrives and consider this as an event to be processed.
-If you like you might use attributes from this payload for other use (e.g. the battery status) to enhance your project.
+Here's an example message sent by the button.
+We don't actually use any of the data in the JSON string.
+We only care about the fact that a message arrives.
+If you'd like, you can use the attributes from this payload to enhance your project (for example, to display the battery status).

 {% highlight json %}
 {